Rotterdam (Or Anywhere): Background

+Critical reception

+Jennifer Nine from Melody Maker wrote that the song "is prancingly nagging; maybe it's its unprovoked attack on poor old Rotterdam; maybe it's Jacqueline's voice, a less subtle instrument than her predecessor Brianna's, treacling off into Eddie Reader-land."

 Music video

-The music video features Jacqui Abbott walking along an empty British motorway, carrying a vintage Shell fuel can, followed by a series of miscellaneous costumed extras, including a dance troupe, beekeepers, cowboys, a man with a sandwich board, snorkellers and a pantomime cow, with successive groups changing with each verse of the song.
+The music video for "Rotterdam" features Jacqui Abbott walking along an empty British motorway, carrying a vintage Shell fuel can, followed by a series of miscellaneous costumed extras, including a dance troupe, beekeepers, cowboys, a man with a sandwich board, snorkellers and a pantomime cow, with successive groups changing with each verse of the song.
 Abbott walks on, seemingly oblivious to the following crowd.
 The rest of the band wait for Abbott while sitting on the back of a vintage blue Chevrolet GMC pick-up truck.
 Abbott told The Guardian: "The Rotterdam video had a circus theme, and it was filmed on a stretch of disused motorway where they road-tested vehicles.
 All day, I walked up and down, miming and holding a petrol can, with jugglers and unicyclists behind me.
 I think the people watching just thought – as we did: 'What the hell is going on?'"
 Towards the end of the video all of the figures following Abbott give up on the parade with an air of resigned disappointment.